-ReviewEmerging clinical setting of direct oral anticoagulants atherothrombotic events preventionDi Fusco, Stefania A.a; Lucà, Fabianab; Gulizia, Michele M.c; Gabrielli, Domenicod; Colivicchi, FurioaAuthor Information aCardiology Unit, Emergency Departement, San Filippo Neri Hospital, Rome bCardiology Department, Big Metropolitan Hospital, Reggio Calabria cCardiology Department, Ospedale Garibaldi-Nesima, Azienda di Rilievo Nazionale e Alta Specialità, Catania dCardiology Unit, Ospedale Civile Augusto Murri, Fermo, Italy Correspondence to Stefania A. Di Fusco, Cardiology Unit, San Filippo Neri Hospial, via Martinotti, 20, 00135 Rome, Italy E-mail: [email protected] Received 23 July, 2019 Accepted 5 October, 2019 Journal of Cardiovascular Medicine: January 2020 - Volume 21 - Issue 1 - p 1-5 doi: 10.2459/JCM.0000000000000894 Buy Metrics Abstract Despite substantial progress in the treatment of atherosclerotic disease a non-negligible rate of acute atherothrombotic events persists.
+ReviewEmerging clinical setting of direct oral anticoagulants: atherothrombotic events preventionDi Fusco, Stefania A.a; Lucà, Fabianab; Gulizia, Michele M.c; Gabrielli, Domenicod; Colivicchi, FurioaAuthor Information aCardiology Unit, Emergency Departement, San Filippo Neri Hospital, Rome bCardiology Department, Big Metropolitan Hospital, Reggio Calabria cCardiology Department, Ospedale Garibaldi-Nesima, Azienda di Rilievo Nazionale e Alta Specialità, Catania dCardiology Unit, Ospedale Civile Augusto Murri, Fermo, Italy Correspondence to Stefania A. Di Fusco, Cardiology Unit, San Filippo Neri Hospial, via Martinotti, 20, 00135 Rome, Italy E-mail: [email protected] Received 23 July, 2019 Accepted 5 October, 2019 Journal of Cardiovascular Medicine: January 2020 - Volume 21 - Issue 1 - p 1-5 doi: 10.2459/JCM.0000000000000894 Buy Metrics Abstract Despite substantial progress in the treatment of atherosclerotic disease a non-negligible rate of acute atherothrombotic events persists.
 Evidence suggesting a safer profile of direct oral anticoagulants (DOACs) compared with vitamin K antagonists and the involvement of coagulation in the atherosclerotic process has led to exploration of the role of DOACs in the prevention of atherothrombotic events.
-In this review, we discuss the findings of recent studies on DOACs, particularly rivaroxaban, in atherothrombotic disease which represents a new clinical setting for oral anticoagulants. © 2019 Italian Federation of Cardiology.
+In this review, we discuss the findings of recent studies on DOACs, particularly rivaroxaban, in atherothrombotic disease which represents a new clinical setting for oral anticoagulants. © 2019 Italian Federation of Cardiology - I.F.C.
 All rights reserved.